WICG/display-locking/explainer-beforematch.md

    the page using the `beforematch` event, and is not observable by any third parties.

-Note that the `beforematch` event does not propagate a frame boundary, so if the matched information is found within an iframe, the signal does not propagate to the embedding page.
+Note that the `beforematch` event does not cross a frame boundary, so if the matched information is found within an iframe, the signal does not propagate to the embedding page.